LuMarans30/dec2bin-rust/README.md

 1. **Iterative**: Uses a loop to perform the conversion.
 It divides the decimal number by 2 iteratively and gets the remainder.
 2. **Recursive**: Same algorithm as iterative method, but recursively.
-3. **Lookup Table**: Uses a pre-computed lookup table for faster conversion (generally the fastest method).
+3. **Lookup Table**: Uses a lookup table that contains all possible 4-bit binary strings for faster conversion (generally the fastest method).

 ## Features